Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/purge-deployments.md

 # Purge Deployments

-The purpose of this program is to offer a quick way to bulk remove all Cloudflare Pages deployments for a project.

 **Required API Permissions**:

 - _Account:Cloudflare Pages:Edit_

+The purpose of this program is to offer a quick way to bulk remove all Cloudflare Pages deployments for a project.
+If you want to remove deployments for a specific branch, check out [prune deployments](prune-deployments.md) command.

 ## Running